Last updated on November 18th, 2019 at 02:43 pm

 Beginning of the trek to Charang, from Thangi through Lambar in Morang is a moderate one; the challenge starts after crossing Lalan Ti pass all the way to Charang La pass till you reach Chitkul.
 It is one of the more challenging & difficult treks in the Himalayas in Himachal, once in a lifetime experience!

 Charang is a delightful little village near the Indo-Tibet border in Kinnaur – the less explored & non-touristy part of Himachal Pradesh in India.
-The Kinner Kailash Parikrama is considered incomplete without receiving blessings at the ancient 11th century Charang monastery also called the Rangrik Shungma – the most holy temple of Kinnaur.
+The Kinner Kailash Parikrama is considered incomplete without receiving blessings at the ancient 11th century Charang monastery also called the Rangrik Shungma – the holiest temple of Kinnaur.

 Just 2 kms from the Charang village, it’s more like a stroll on a narrow path along the river up to the monastery.
 And we walked leisurely, through fields surrounded by harsh rocky mountains, chatting with the friendly locals we met on the way.

-It’s a gorgeous monastery made of mud, stones and wood but very different looking than any other I’ve visited before.
+It’s a gorgeous monastery made of mud, stones, and wood but very different looking than any other I’ve visited before.
 Once a center of learning & worship, it has some of the oldest Buddhist texts, murals, and Thangka paintings.
 Brightly colored flowers manicured all around the temple complex and a room with a collection of bone and ivory knives & daggers, which only men could view!

 Two Buddhist nuns take care of the monastery and live there; they greeted us with endless cups of butter tea!
 One of the nuns at the monastery was suffering from fever and chapped lips caused by the extreme cold and dry weather at that altitude.
 We offered her some medication and she remembered my brother!
 Pointing at the holy thread around his neck, as she could barely talk with her broken lips, she said, “Oh I remember you.
 You were here last year and had offered some medicines then too!
 How have you been?
 You are still wearing the holy thread; get a new one this time.
 It’s so nice to see you again!”